-To do this, the Institute will concentrate on the generation and provision of hemispheric public goods, focusing on those development issues best addressed on a hemispheric or regional scale; promote the diversification of production, agricultural exports and the identification of new market opportunities; promote increased productivity and competitiveness; promote a more sustainable agriculture and natural resource management and the prosperity of rural communities; provide the countries with technical support in its areas of competence, in response to strategic and specific demands in the priority areas defined by the Member States which constitute new challenges for agriculture; and seek opportunities to work with other development agencies, especially multilateral banks, to create synergies, avoid the duplication of efforts and reduce inefficiency in the use of resources.
+- 7. To do this, the Institute will concentrate on the generation and provision of hemispheric public goods, focusing on those development issues best addressed on a hemispheric or regional scale; promote the diversification of production, agricultural exports and the identification of new market opportunities; promote productivity increased and competitiveness; promote a more agriculture and sustainable natural resource management and the prosperity of rural communities; provide the countries with technical support in its areas of competence, in response to strategic and specific demands in the priority areas defined by the Member States which constitute new challenges for agriculture; and seek opportunities to work other development with agencies. especially multilateral banks, to create synergies, avoid the duplication of efforts and reduce inefficiency in the use of resources. - 8.
 In order to fulfill its role vis-à-vis the new challenges and realities, IICA must become a hemispheric leader, be innovative and serve as a catalyst and facilitator in strategic areas.
-IICA must keep up to date and be prepared to face the challenges emerging from the dynamic context of the international economy and the globalized society."
+IICA must keep up to date and be prepared to face the challenges emerging from the dynamic context of the international economy and the globalized society." - 9.
 The present document responds to previous guidelines of the IABA and to the Hemispheric Ministerial Agreements.
 Seven years ago, the AGRO 2003-2015 Plan was approved in Panama, which established an agenda for advancing toward a "Shared Vision" of agriculture and rural life in the Americas.
-Also adopted was the AGRO-Matrix, which "synthesizes a concept of agriculture and rural life that facilitates a comprehensive understanding of both," while at the same time establishing rural prosperity and food security as strategic objectives, and sustainable development as the overarching objective.
-These two documents have been updated in subsequent Ministerial Meetings, the last having been held in Jamaica in 2009.
+Also adopted was the AGRO-Matrix, which "synthesizes a concept of agriculture and rural life that facilitates a comprehensive understanding of both," while at the same time establishing rural prosperity and food security as strategic objectives, and development sustainable the as These overarching objective. two documents have been updated in subsequent Ministerial Meetings, the last having been held in Jamaica in 2009.
 Therefore, they only represent the spirit of cooperation that motivates the member countries of the Institute, but also set the course the Institute is to follow.